Airsoft Vs. Paintball Pain Comparison

 To avoid permanent eye damage, it is important to wear a mask or goggles that are impact rated ANZI 87.1.

-For airsofters: I highly recommend these Revision goggles if you are just starting, or even if you are a serious player.
-These are very high quality for the price.
-I even still have my original pair from 6 years ago.
+For airsofters: I personally recommend these goggles if you are just starting, or even if you are a serious player.
+These are great quality for the price and I even still have my original pair from 6 years ago.

 What Affects Pain in Airsoft And Paintball: